Diyckstra/terraform-provider-deyckstra/website/docs/d/network_acls.md

 ## Attribute Reference

+In addition to all arguments above, the following attributes are exported:

 * `id` - The region.
-* `ids` - A list of all the network ACL ids found.
+* `ids` - List of all the network ACL IDs found.